The Non-Alcoholic Spirit Boom Is Here. These 8 Bottles Are Worth a Try

 “Most of our customers aren’t completely sober,” adds Emily Heintz, owner of Sèchey, an alcohol-free bottle shop in Charleston, South Carolina.
 “But rather want to have a healthier lifestyle, or are losing interest in alcohol because of the negative effects on sleep and well-being.”

 When I started working on this story, I had never tasted a non-alcoholic spirit.
 I thought of it a bit like decaf coffee — all the drawbacks of the original with none of the benefits.
-But, over the course of the past couple of weeks, I’ve really enjoyed being able to intersperse full-octane drinks with the zero-proof alternatives like a Seedlip and Soda, and found that it really does allow to you keep the night going with more clarity even if you do get a buzz going.
+But I’ve really enjoyed being able to intersperse full-octane drinks with the zero-proof alternatives like a Seedlip and Soda, and found that it really does allow to you keep the night going with more clarity even if you do get a buzz going.

-Of the non-alcoholic spirits on the market, some of them are meant to replicate existing spirits (think non alcoholic bourbon or non alcoholic gin equivalents), and others are just good mixers, or unique flavors meant to be their own thing.
+Of the non-alcoholic spirits on the market, some of them are meant to replicate existing spirits (think non-alcoholic bourbons or non-alcoholic gin equivalents), and others are just good mixers, or unique flavors meant to be their own thing.
 Some have other mood-altering or health-related properties — these are sometimes referred to as “functional” spirits.
 It’s good to note that non-alcoholic spirits are broadly defined as having 0.5% alcohol-by-volume or less, and are made primarily by blending distilled botanicals and other natural ingredients to yield a complexity and mouth feel that carries the depth and olfactory satisfaction of the finest alcoholic spirits.

 A Great Non-Alcoholic Cocktail To Try